CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Results

 \subsection{Pile-up}

-In order to quantify the effect of pile-up more realistically, we simulated a simplified MIRD human phantom~\cite{parach2011assessment} inside CRYSP1M, using approximate relative activities in each organ as detailed in ref.\cite{Dias2022NormalVF}.
+In order to quantify the effect of pile-up more realistically, we simulated a simplified MIRD human phantom~\cite{parach2011assessment} inside CRYSP1M, using approximate relative activities in each organ as detailed in ref.~\cite{Dias2022NormalVF}.
 Two scenarios are being considered: one where the patient's entire upper body is inside the scanner and another where the head is outside the FOV.
 In our simulation, signals pass through the pile-up processor described in section~\ref{sec:pileup_proc}.
 An event is classified as pile-up if the processor fails to resolve a second signal arriving within the integration window of the first.
 Fig.~\ref{fig:pileup} illustrates the fraction of events with unresolved pile-up as a function of the activity administered to the patient.
-For a typical PET administered activity of 300 MBq, approximately 20\% of events fall into this category.
+For a typical PET administered activity of 300~MBq, approximately 20\% of events fall into this category.
 This fraction can be halved by positioning the patient’s head, where a significant portion of the activity is concentrated, outside the FOV.

 A key advantage of TBPETs, however, is their ability to maintain image quality with up to an order of magnitude lower administered dose, as demonstrated by uEXPLORER~\cite{badawi2019first}.
-At an activity level of 30 MBq, this results in an almost negligible fraction of unresolved pile-up, approximately 2\%.
+At an activity level of 30~MBq, this results in an almost negligible fraction of unresolved pile-up, approximately 2\%. {For comparison, in the reference LYSO-based PET scanner, the much shorter scintillation decay time and smaller detector block area result in a negligible pile-up fraction under the same activity conditions.}

-\section{Image reconstruction in CRYSP}
+\subsection{Image reconstruction in CRYSP}

 The quality of the images reconstructed by CRYSP represents the chief parameter to be compared with existing solutions, since it encodes sensitivity, spatial resolution, time resolution, energy resolution and NECR performances.
-To do so, we compare the contrast recovery coefficient (CRC) of CRYSP with the one of a simulated pixelated LYSO PET of the same size (774~mm diameter, 1024 mm length and 2~$X_0$ as thickness).
-The pixels are assumed to have a transverse size of $3\times3$~mm$^2$.
-The CTR of the simulated LYSO PET is set to 350~ps, halfway between the performances of Quadra~\cite{prenosil2022performance} and uEXPLORER~\cite{badawi2019first}, which enables TOF reconstruction.
+To do so, we compare the contrast recovery coefficient (CRC) and signal-to-noise ratio (SNR) of CRYSP with the one of the simulated pixelated LYSO PET, as described in section~\ref{sec:mc}, with and without TOF capabilities.